MicrosoftDocs/architecture-center/docs/data-science-process/project-lead-tasks.md

 ---
 title: Project lead tasks in the Team Data Science Process
-description: A detailed walkthrough of the tasks for a project lead on a Team Data Science Process team
+description: Learn about the tasks that a project lead performs on a Team Data Science Process team, including how they can incorporate language models and copilots.
 author: marktab
 manager: marktab
 editor: marktab